 Your optometrist uses the latest technologies to detect any abnormality that could affect your good vision and your ocular health, in addition to precisely determining your visual prescription.

 Straightaway, each eye exam includes retinography and corneal topography to detect ocular imbalances at an early stage - sometimes even before the appearance of symptoms.
 Glaucoma, age-related macular degeneration or conditions due to diabetes are some examples.

-Is there any eye disease in your family?
-Do you have questions about discomfort such as dry eyes?
-You can ask all your questions and address your concerns to our optometrists; they will be happy to help you during your meeting.
-Our experts will direct you to the right solutions, but they are ready to listen to what you have to say and reassure you.
+Are there any eye diseases present in your family?
+Do you have questions about discomforts, such as dry eye?
+You can ask all your questions and express your concerns to our optometrists; they will be happy to help you during your consultation.
+Our team of optometrists is here to guide you towards the right solutions, but also to listen to you and provide reassurance.

 Is this your first eye exam?

 Whether it’s you or your child, a first eye exam can be daunting.
 After all, we’re interfering on one of the things that’s so precious to you: your sight.

 Trust our team of optometrists who gently and openly welcome you.
 Your curiosity will always have its place here.
 Never hesitate to ask your questions and learn about the best practices to optimize your eye health!

 For us, the eye exam is synonymous with routine.
 However, this is not always the case for our clients, especially those consulting for the first time.
 The entire VU team is unanimous: information is key to better health.
 That’s why we take the time to answer the most frequently asked questions about eye exams and visual disorders in general:

 We offer the optometric examination at a cost of $125.
 The examination consistently includes, among other things:

 a retinal scan (Optical Coherence Tomography, or OCT)